Royal Hamilton Light Infantry (Wentworth Regiment): History 1939–1945

-Sergeant F. Beal (fourth from left), Canadian Army Film and Photo Unit, talking with infantrymen of the Royal Hamilton Light Infantry (R.H.L.I.), Speldrop, Germany, 24 March 1945.
+Sergeant F. Beal (fourth from left), Canadian Army Film and Photo Unit, talking with infantrymen of the 1st Battalion, Speldrop, Germany, 24 March 1945.

 History 1945–1999

 In the post-war period, the regular battalion was demobilized and the reserve battalion consequently lost its number.
 It looked like the RHLI would revert to the genteel neglect of the interwar period, until the Cold War interrupted.
 Some Rileys served in the United Nations Special Force in the Korean War and in 1955 the regiment was represented in the 27th Brigade that served on NATO duty in West Germany.

 At home, its armoury was renamed in honour of Padre Foote, VC.
 In 1978, Prince Philip, Duke of Edinburgh, was appointed colonel-in-chief of the regiment, an appointment he held until his death in 2021.
 The RHLI, formerly part of the Hamilton Militia District, became part of Land Force Central Area's 31 Canadian Brigade Group in the 1990s.

 The town of Dieppe, France, set aside a small park at the western end of the esplanade in which it erected a memorial of its own.
 Standing in the centre of the Square du Canada (Canada Square), the Dieppe-Canada Monument is a testimony to the association between Canadians and Normans which has existed since Samuel de Champlain sailed to found New France.
 The names of people and events which have linked Canada and Normandy over the centuries are recorded on the monument.
 Mounted on the wall behind it is a plaque that commemorates the Raid on Dieppe: